erfanzar/ejkernel/README.md

 ejKernel is a production-grade kernel library for JAX that provides highly optimized implementations of deep learning operations with automatic multi-backend support.
 The library features a sophisticated configuration management system with autotuning, comprehensive type safety, and seamless execution across GPUs, TPUs, and CPUs.

+> [!NOTE]
+> eJkernel contains **no AI-generated code**.
+All kernels, modules, and core logic are manually designed and implemented by human developers.
+> AI tooling (Opus 4.5) is used **exclusively for documentation**, which may therefore contain minor inaccuracies.
+There is no “vibe coding” or automated code generation anywhere in the codebase.

 ## Table of Contents

 - [Key Features](#key-features)